-Walker County landfill fire: Fire Chief details quick coordinated response
+Walker County landfill fire: Fire chief details quick coordinated response

-A fire erupted at 2 a.m. at the Walker County Sanitary Landfill on Wednesday, June 26, according to Joe Legge of the commissioner's office.
+A fire erupted at 2 a.m. at the Walker County landfill on Wednesday, June 26, according to Joe Legge of the commissioner's office.

-Legge stated that this is the area where building waste is disposed of that includes lumbar, glass and brick.
+Legge said the C&D section is where building waste is disposed of that includes lumbar, glass and brick.

 Chief Blake Hodge of the Walker County Fire Rescue said his agency was "able to minimize the fire spread with the application of an estimated 35,000 gallons of water."

-Paine Gily, the Walker County Sanitary Landfill Manager, said that the fire had been distinguished and all hot spots had been addressed.
-Additionally, Gily said that "we are continuing to monitor the area."
+Paine Gily, the landfill manager, said the fire had been distinguished and all hot spots had been addressed.
+"We are continuing to monitor the area," Gily said.

-Chief Hodge stated that "Team members from all three departments worked extremely well together to resolve this incident, which occurred at such an early hour, without any injuries."
+"Team members from all three departments worked extremely well together to resolve this incident, which occurred at such an early hour, without any injuries," Hodge said.

 Commissioner Whitfield's office added that "crews will continue to monitor this area in case the fire rekindles."